Hebberly/Hebberly.github.io/README.md

 <a href="https://www.smart-energy.com/industry-sectors/electric-vehicles/safeguarding-battery-systems-and-data-in-the-age-of-evs/"> Safeguarding Data in the Age of EVs</a>

-<a href="https://www.linkedin.com/pulse/impact-canceling-renewable-energy-projects-ai-hebberly-ahatlan-79nbc/">Impact Canceling Renewable Energy</a>
+<a href="https://www.linkedin.com/pulse/impact-canceling-renewable-energy-projects-ai-hebberly-ahatlan-79nbc/">Impact of Canceling Renewable Energy Projects</a>

-<a href="https://www.spiceworks.com/it-security/data-security/guest-article/the-role-of-data-governance-in-driving-cx-innovation-maritime-ops/" rel="noreferrer nofollow">www.spiceworks.com/it-security/data-security/guest-articl...</a>
+<a href="https://www.spiceworks.com/it-security/data-security/guest-article/the-role-of-data-governance-in-driving-cx-innovation-maritime-ops/">The Role of Data Governance in Driving CX Innovation</a>

 <a href="https://www.thefastmode.com/expert-opinion/34122-fighting-digital-pirates-on-the-informational-high-seas" rel="noreferrer nofollow">www.thefastmode.com/expert-opinion/34122-fighting-digital...</a>